iKarmaaa123/terraform-mongodb-devops-project/README.md

 - Associates the specified subnet with the route table, enabling the subnet to use the routes defined in the route table.

 <h3> Variables.tf </h3>
-- The following variables are used to configure the AWS VPC and its associated resources.
+The following variables are used to configure the AWS VPC and its associated resources.
 Each variable has a default value which can be overridden as needed.

-Provider Name:
+<h4> Provider Name </h4>

 ```hcl
 variable "provider_name" {